doceazedo/ssn/README.md

   - Generate random and strong passwords for the keys
   - Configure the memory allocation according to your server
   - Fill in external sevice keys (like Discord, Turnstile and SendGrid)
+  - Update the volume mount points to local paths

 Please keep in mind that these are general guidelines and your specific deployment process may differ.